borgbackup/borg-import/README.rst

-What is borg-rsyncimport?
+What is borg-import?
 =========================

-borg-rsyncimport (short: bri) can import existing rsync+hardlink or rsnapshot based backups into a borgbackup repository.
+borg-import can import existing rsync+hardlink or rsnapshot based backups into a borgbackup repository.